Chicken laying: A healthy hen of laying age, with a good balanced diet, will lay a single egg about every 30-36 hours, much of the year.

 This can be very helpful during the short days of winter and is a common daily practice in egg factories to get the most eggs out of their hens in the least amount of time.

-are mostly water never let your chickens run out.
+Since eggs are mostly water never let your chickens run out.
 This may result in laying problems and smaller eggs along with digestive problems.

 Chickens drink more in very hot weather and in freezing temperatures frozen water supplies do no good.
 I retire my chicken waterer in winter and bring a fresh short bucket of water each morning, making sure it doesn’t freeze or run out.